“I am going to keep smiling”

 Irina is diagnosed with Huntington’s Disease.

 The lack of information worried her but now she’s more optimistic.
 She encourage people to embrace the positive things in their lives – and to join the Huntington family.
-You can find your local association here.
+Find your local association.

 The day Pope Francis met Huntington’s Disease

 The 18th of May people gathered in the Vatican.
 It was an event unlike any other: the largest global gathering of the Huntington’s Disease community.
 Twenty-six countries sat side by side: from New Zealand to Norway, from Brazil to Poland.
 Why?
 To meet one man: Pope Francis.
 And to tell the world that Huntington’s disease should be Hidden No More.